 4 Key Steps to Run a Successful eCommerce Store with WordPress

-Are you planning on setting up your very own eCommerce store?
-If so, you have selected a lucrative market which is showing no signs of slowing down.
+Do you want to know the steps to run an eCommerce store with WordPress?
+If so, you have selected a lucrative market that is showing no signs of slowing down.

 According to research, worldwide retail sales through eCommerce will reach $4.9 trillion in 2021.
 When compared to the $1.3 trillion generated in 2014, this is an expected 265% growth rate for the industry.